lilinhonglexie/NPSurvival2020/dataset/README.md

 Each one of the three data formats will have a set of these.
 The files' names should explain themselves.

 If you want to add in a new dataset in the folder, simply make sure the set of files described above is available under a directory named after the dataset.

+## References
+<a id="1">[1]</a>
+W. A. Knaus, F. E. Harrell, J. Lynn, L. Goldman, R. S. Phillips, A. F. Connors,N. V. Dawson, W. J. Fulkerson, R. M. Califf, and N. Desbiens.
+The SUPPORTprognostic model: Objective estimates of survival for seriously ill hospitalizedadults.Annals of Internal Medicine, 122(3):191–203, 1995.

+<a id="1">[2]</a>
+F. E. Harrell Jr.Regression  Modeling  Strategies:  With  Applications  to  LinearModels,  Logistic  and  Ordinal  Regression,  and  Survival  Analysis.
+Springer,2015.